UnicornTV/Flourish-Tutorial/1_storyboard.md

 from Apple.

 Now that we have our image assets in our project, we can go back to main.storyboard and assign some of those images to our tab bar items.

+{x: add_tab_image}
-In your entry scene, click on the tab bar item.
+In your entry scene, click
+on the tab bar item.
 Once selected, turn your attention to the attributes inspector's "Bar Item" section.
 There, you'll see an image field with a dropdown menu.
 The dropdown options correspond to the names of your image assets in your image.xcassets folder.
 If you're using our icons, select the "edit" icon for this tab bar item.

+{x: repeat_tab_image}
 Now repeat this process to select the appropriate image for the rest of the tab bar items.

 The images for each tab bar item are as follows: